PouriaRouzrokh/RadQBLLM/README.md

 - Added the `utils.py` file to include the utility functions.
 - Added the `prompts.py` file to include the prompt templates for LLMs.
 - Added he `llm/openai.py` file to include the functionalities for loading the LLMs using the OpenAI API.
-- Added the `demo.ipynb` file to include the demo of the pipeline in a notebook environment.
+- Added the `demo/notebook_demo.ipynb` file to include the demo of the pipeline in a notebook environment.

 ### 10/28/2023: